-“We’ve really focused on creating consistent, great quality content.
-We publish a biweekly case study and also run a podcast focused (Confessions of a B2B Marketer) on helping people in the niche.”
+“We've really focused on creating consistent, great quality content.
+We publish biweekly B2B content marketing case study examples and also run a podcast focused (Confessions of a B2B Marketer) on helping people in the niche.”

 A pretty straightforward approach then.
 But Tom knew from the outset that producing content in itself wasn't going to bring the masses through to the SaaS Marketer site, at least not straight away.
 That's where step two came in.

 “There are about five other communities we network and post content into.
 After value is added, we direct people back to our site.”